nitro41992/splitting-sucks/docs/modern_workflow_and_ui_requirements.md

 - **Platform Support**: All changes must work on both Android and iOS.
 - **.gitignore**: Add any new generated or platform-specific files to .gitignore as needed.
 - **Documentation**: Update README and docs/ as needed to reflect new workflow and UI.

+## Knowledge Transfer (KT) for Future AI/Devs
+- **Design:** All edit overlays (Review, Split) use a bottom app bar for actions.
+No floating action buttons (FABs) should remain in these overlays.
+Use Material You surface colors for backgrounds.
+- **Navigation:** Only one pop/navigation event should occur when closing overlays (see double pop bug in SplitStepWidget).
+Use `Navigator.canPop()` and guard callbacks.
+- **State Management:** All add/remove actions (person/item) must update the `SplitManager` and notify listeners.
+UI must rebuild immediately after changes.
+- **Testing:** Widget tests must open dialogs, wait for animations, and use robust finders (by key/label, not just text).
+Test all action buttons for correct UI updates and navigation.
+- **Pitfalls:** Watch for context disposal after pop, and for test failures due to widget tree changes.
+Always update tests after major UI refactors.
+- **Where to look:** Main UI logic for overlays is in `split_step_widget.dart`, `split_view.dart`, and related dialog widgets.
+Test logic is in `test/widgets/workflow_steps/`.

 ---